technicalpickles/technicalpickles.github.com/_posts/2008-05-05-managing-rubygems-on-gentoo.markdown

 Of course, not without their drawbacks:

- * If a gem uses native extensions, it can be tricky to determine what the it's dependencies are
+ * If a gem uses native extensions, it can be tricky to determine what its dependencies are
  * Problematic when other (non-ruby) packages need to depend on gems

 ## My current practices